opatiny/octanis-internship-workbook/docs/programming/cubeMX.md

 /* USER CODE END blabla */
 ```

-If you have FreeRTOS on your device, insert your code in the `freertos-fw.c` file.
+If you have FreeRTOS on your device, insert your code in the `freertos.c` file.

 ### make command